 You may also need to avoid activities such as driving, yard work, or sports.
 Your doctor will let you know when you can return to your normal activities.
 Always follow whatever instructions your doctor or surgeon gives you following your surgery.

 Full recovery from the procedure may take up to eight weeks.

 While angioplasty with stent placement addresses an individual blockage, it doesn’t fix the underlying cause of the blockage.
-To prevent further blockages and reduce your risk for other medical conditions, you may have to make certain lifestyle changes, such as:
+To prevent further blockages and reduce your risk of other medical conditions, you may have to make certain lifestyle changes, such as:

-- regular exercise
+- getting regular exercise